williamhoos/testrepo/docs/source/sign_up.rst

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Register+or+login+selection.png
       :alt: Register Workflow
-|

 As indicated by the two-headed arrows in the above illustration, the workflow includes several APIs to third-party services.

 The content of the sign-up screen (001) employs two API calls that are made by PEER to PA Connect, an OpenID Connect service that is used for single-sign on and identity provisioning in conjunction with Private Access' PrivacyLayer service.
 PA Connect employs the OAuth 2.0 open standard.
-For more information about OpenID Connect, see `*connect2id explained* <http://connect2id.com/learn/openid-connect>`_.
-These APIs (and others that are employed by PEER are described in the API documentation section, where they are referenced to the identifier shown in the corresponding illustration or text description of the system.
+For more information about OpenID Connect, see `connect2id explained <http://connect2id.com/learn/openid-connect>`_.

+These APIs (and others that are employed by PEER) are described in the API documentation section, which includes a reference to the identifier shown in the corresponding illustration or text description of the system.

 ..
 Attention:: Adjust the UI so that the two entry boxes are equal in height